FC Unirea Dej: History

-In the third division, the team reverted to the Unirea name and competed in the North Series, finishing 4th in the 1963–64 season, 9th in the 1964–65 season, coached by Victor Hușa, and 1st in the 1965–66 season, earning promotion back to Divizia B under the guidance of Eutin Stepan.
-The squad included Mihai Măglaș, Mihai Silveșan, Francisc Boldiș, Emeric Farcaș, Gavril Butuza, Vasile Negrea, Mircea Gherman, Emil Drăgoi, Mihai Cristof, Alexandru Mardan, Francisc Maghiari, Geza Bandi, Victor Servațius, Ioan Curtu, Iosif Safar, Constantin Neagu, and Iuliu Duca.
+In the third division, the club reverted to the Unirea name and competed in the North Series, finishing 4th in 1963–64 and 9th in 1964–65, under coach Victor Hușa.
+In the 1965–66 season, Unirea won the series and earned promotion back to Divizia B under the guidance of Eutin Stepan.
+The squad included Mihai Măglaș, Mihai Silveșan, Francisc Boldiș, Emeric Farcaș, Gavril Butuza, Vasile Negrea, Mircea Gherman, Emil Drăgoi, Mihai Cristof, Alexandru Mardan, Francisc Maghiari, Geza Bandi, Victor Servațius, Ioan Curtu, Iosif Safar, Constantin Neagu and Iuliu Duca.

-The team coached by Victor Hușa competed in the second division for only one season, finishing last in Series II and being relegated back to Divizia C.
+The team coached by Victor Hușa remained in the second division for only one season, finishing last in Series II and being relegated back to Divizia C.

-The following season, after being relegated to the third division, brought a 9th-place finish in the North Series, followed by 3rd place in Series VII of the 1968–69 season, and 7th in the 1969–70 campaign.
+The following season brought a 9th-place finish in the North Series, followed by 3rd place in Series VII in 1968–69 and 7th in the 1969–70 campaign.

-In 1970–71, the team finished as runners-up, tied on points with Arieșul Turda, but missed promotion due to a single-goal difference.
-That same season, Unirea also reached the Round of 32 in the Cupa României, losing 0–2 to Universitatea Cluj.
-The lineup sent on the field by Vasile Vereș for that match was composed of Pugna — Covaciu, Racolța, Gall, Mikloș, Al. Mardan, Albert, Zavalschi (min.
-46 Nicoară), Iosif Pop, Dorin Pop, Constantin Catană.
+In 1970–71, Unirea finished as runners-up, level on points with Arieșul Turda, but missed promotion on goal difference.
+In the same season, the club also reached the Round of 32 of the Cupa României, losing 0–2 to Universitatea Cluj.
+The team fielded by Vasile Vereș for the match consisted of Pugna — Covaciu, Racolța, Gall, Mikloș, Al. Mardan, Albert, Zavalschi (Nicoară, 46'), Iosif Pop, Dorin Pop and Constantin Catană.

-Moved to Series XI, Unirea ended the 1971–72 season in 7th place, followed by a 3rd-place finish in Series IX in 1972–73.
-Another runners-up finish came in 1973–74, just one point behind Metalul Aiud.
+Moved to Series XI, Unirea finished 7th in the 1971–72 season, followed by a 3rd-place finish in Series IX in 1972–73.
+Another runners-up finish followed in 1973–74, only one point behind Metalul Aiud.

-The White and Blues continued to challenge for promotion with back-to-back 2nd-place finishes in Series XI (1974–75) and Series X (1975–76), then ranked 4th in 1976–77, 7th in 1977–78, and 10th in Series IX during the 1978–79 season.
+The White and Blues continued to challenge for promotion with consecutive 2nd-place finishes in Series XI in 1974–75 and Series X in 1975–76, before finishing 4th in 1976–77, 7th in 1977–78 and 10th in Series IX in 1978–79.